sigau/proto_phasing_workflow/README.md

     - put your short-reads in fastQ/fastQ.gz in the data/short-reads folder
     - put your long-reads in fastQ/fastQ.gz in the data/long-reads folder

+When all your data are in the proper folder use the *fillConfig.py* with the command :

+    - ./fillConfig.py

+ This script will retrieve the name and location of all your data file and put them in the correct format in the **config.yaml** file
 ### Quality control
-If you haven't done the quality control on your reads you can ask the pipeline to do it with the **QC** command like :
+If you haven't done the quality control on your reads you can ask the pipeline to do it with the **`QC`** command like :

     - For quality control of **only the short-reads** : snakemake QC_SR -j 10
     - For quality control of **only the long-reads** : snakemake QC_LR -j 10
     - For quality control on **both** : snakemake QC -j 10

 ### Phasing with SR + LR + reference genome
-Once your quality control are ok you can use the pipeline with
+Once your quality control are ok you can use the pipeline with the **`all`** command like :

     - snakemake all -j 10

+### Cleaning the pipeline
+When you have finish or want to re-use the pipeline with another data set you can erase every files in all the folder with the command **`clean`** :

+- snakemake clean -j 10
 ******************
 ## results
 At the end of the pipeline you obtain a fasta file of the two haplotype and a graph of the two haplotype against the reference geneome: